alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 > ❞ To aid with platforms such as Windows, which add Unicode BOM marks to the beginning of Unicode files, the UTF-8 signature \xef\xbb\xbf will be interpreted as 'utf-8' encoding as well (even if no magic encoding comment is given).

-The difference for C++ is that for C++ a `//` comment start is required, and that since the directive is not recognized as such by the tools there is a non-ASCII character like π, that can be recognized by humans.
+The difference for C++ is that for C++ a `//` comment start is required, and that since the directive is not recognized as such by the tools there is a non-ASCII character like “π”, that can be recognized by humans.

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>